 That BDC writes a follow-up letter to the Government further lobbying for change to legislation.

-That provision of advice and guidance on the BDC website is amended to mirror the more accessible approach on NEDDC website.
+That provision of advice and guidance on the BDC website is amended to be more accessible within the existing page.

 5.2 Assess the scale of the local environmental impact via consultation with both residents and local agencies/groups